 Rifaat heads the United National Group, an umbrella organisation for parties and groups seeking political reform in Syria.

-2011 - As the so-called 'Arab Spring' uprisings bring down repressive regimes in Tunisia, Egypt and Libya, the populace of Syria also begins to agitate for greater freedoms.
+2011 - As the so-called 'Arab Spring' uprisings bring down repressive governments in Tunisia, Egypt and Libya, the populace of Syria also begins to agitate for greater freedoms.

 Bashar dismisses his cabinet, ends emergency rule and promises to start a national dialogue.
-However, peaceful demonstrations calling for democratic reforms are brutally suppressed by the regime of Bashar Assad.
+However, peaceful demonstrations calling for democratic reforms are brutally suppressed by the Assad regime.
 Thousands are killed by security forces.
 The crackdown is led by Bashar's younger brother, Maher, who commands the Republican Guard and the army's Fourth Armoured Division.

 Bashar refuses to accept responsibility for the violence, telling US journalist Barbara Walters, "We don't kill our people ... no government in the world kills its people, unless it's led by a crazy person."

 The UN Security Council attempts to pass a resolution condemning the Assad regime and calling for a cease-fire but is blocked by Russia and China.
 Observers believe the Security Council's failure to act gives the Assad regime a green-light to continue the violence.
 Russia and China also block a later Security Council resolution calling on the International Criminal Court to investigate war crimes committed during the conflict.

 2012 - In February the security forces concentrate their actions on the city of Homs, in central Syria, near the border with Lebanon.
 In an offensive that echoes the massacre at Hama in 1982, hundreds are killed when the army overruns the city.

 In March, a report by Amnesty International finds that "a grim catalogue of torture, involving over two dozen brutal techniques, has emerged from former detainees describing their treatment in Syria's detention centres since the predominantly peaceful protests against President Bashar Assad's government began in March 2011."